-In 1789 a group from Minas tried to lead a revolution against the Portuguese.
-It failed, read about Tiradentes and How to Wrangle Two Independence Days in our post.
-Brazilians still celebrate the failure however as a national holiday.
-The museum of “inconfidence” is named after that uprising, which is interestingly located in Ouro Preto’s former jail.
-The very place they locked up Tiradentes (the revolution leader), until they executed him.
+In 1789, a group from Minas tried to lead a revolution against the Portuguese.
+It failed.
+Read about Tiradentes and How to Wrangle Two Independence Days in our post.
+Brazilians still celebrate the failure, however, as a national holiday.
+The Museum of “Inconfidence” was named after that uprising.
+Interestingly, it is located in Ouro Preto’s former jail.
+The very place they locked up Tiradentes (the revolution leader) until they executed him.

 Ticket cost: R$10

 Museum Address: Praça Tiradentes, 139 – Centro Histórico